palmerlab/behaviour_box/README.md

    so that if I decide the set a `noLickPer` time, I can have that come on a short time after the trigger. `ActiveDelay` has the condition `break_on_lick` as it's second argument.
-If `true` the program will exit the function before it reaches the time that it is set to delay until. **TODO** make it so that if `ActiveDelay` is broken the trial exits and prints `"#timeout initiated"` or
+If `true` the program will exit the function before it reaches the time that it is set to delay until.
-    equivalent, for the SerialController to parse.
 3. Two stimuli are delivered, separated by an `ActiveDelay` method.
 4. After another `ActiveDelay` the program enters the `TrialReward` period, if `rewardCond` is not `'N'`, which stands for neither port giving water.
 During